 As a Senior Research Associate with WestEd’s Research-Practice Partnerships team, Karina Jaquet leads studies to improve the practice and policy of education, focusing on English and math interventions and educator effectiveness.

-Jaquet currently is the principal investigator for a validation study of a middle school math intervention for students who are African American, Latinx, and/or experiencing poverty.
+Jaquet is currently the principal investigator for a validation study of a middle school math intervention for students who are African American, Latinx, and/or experiencing poverty.
 She is also a co-principal investigator on an initial efficacy study of an English curriculum for students who are English learners.